-Welcome to Our Geek Club Books Autism Community!
+Welcome to Our Geek Club Books Neurodiverse Community!

 Let me introduce myself.
 I’m Jodi Murphy, a compassionate community leader and the founder of Geek Club Books autism nonprofit.
 Our autistic team and volunteers tell the stories of autism to ignite hearts and open minds so your children are given every opportunity in this world to shine.

 I am also the proud mom of an adult son with Aspergers Syndrome.
 We view our family’s ‘life on the spectrum’ with a positive outlook and a sense of humor.
 My son is our family hero and role model for living without limitations and never giving up!
 We share our stories with you and invite you to share yours with us.